OHNLP/MedError/README.md

 MedError supports a three-step workflow:

-1. **Upload** an annotation guideline (YAML) and error definition file (YAML)
+1. **Configure** — upload an annotation guideline (YAML) and select or upload an error taxonomy
-2. **Load** model predictions (JSON) for analysis
+2. **Load** — upload model predictions (JSON or CSV) containing gold-standard labels and model outputs
-3. **Review** LLM-generated error categorizations and export results
+3. **Analyze** — review LLM-generated error categorizations, override as needed, and export results

-The error taxonomy covers six dimensions — Annotation, Contextual, Linguistic, Logic, Generation, and Other errors — with support for both rule-based and transformer/LLM model types.
+The error taxonomy covers six dimensions — Annotation, Contextual, Linguistic, Logic, Output/Generation, and Other — with support for both rule-based and transformer/LLM model types.

 ---